jmonteroers/spanish_elections/scrape/README.md

 El Pais general election results are available in XML files.
-This package retrieves these XMLs and stores them in `spanish_elections/data`.
+This package retrieves these XMLs and stores them in the `elections` folder.
 To run the scraper, you only need Python 3 installed and run:
 ```
 python3 scrape.py